jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-5/mpad2003-f25-group-5.md

 ## Potential Story

 The potential story that we could tell with this data is that certain wards might have larger Deaf communities due to access to support structures, such as schools or community networks for the Deaf.
-In order to “tell” this story, we would likely need other resources such as maps of support centers for the Deaf, testimony from involved individuals, and possibly statistics from sources such as the city website.
+In order to *tell* this story, we would likely need other resources such as maps of support centers for the Deaf, testimony from involved individuals, and possibly statistics from sources such as the city website.

 For testimony, we could interview members of the Deaf community who live in districts with a large number of Deaf people in them to see what they find appealing about the area, or conversely, we could interview in smaller communities to see what they feel is lacking.
 We could also interview people who work at support centers or schools for the Deaf in order to see what they feel they do to make the area attractive.
 We could also interview Denise DeShaw,  who used to be the head of the Ontario Association for the Deaf (OAD) and is currently the head of the ASL program at Carleton.